wothke/webNEZ/README.md

 Copyright (C) 2018 Juergen Wothke

-This is a JavaScript/WebAudio plugin of "NEZplug(++)" used to emulate music of various consoles: Famicom (.nes), Game Gear, Game Boy, MSX (.kss), ZX Spectrum (.ay), Hudson (.hes), etc. This plugin is designed to work with my generic WebAudio
+This is a JavaScript/WebAudio plugin of "NEZplug++" used to emulate music of various consoles: Famicom (.nes), Game Gear, Game Boy, MSX (.kss), ZX Spectrum (.ay), Hudson (.hes), etc. This plugin is designed to work with my generic WebAudio
 ScriptProcessor music player (see separate project).